MortimerSnerd/nospray/README.md

 To generate the `ospray_raw.nim`, `OSPEnums.nim` and `ospray_util_raw.nim` files,
 take the corrosponding C header files from the OSPRay source distribution, and apply the ospray-2.1.0-c2nim.patch file.
+And then run c2nim on each header.

+Right now, c2nim makes the calling convention for function pointer declarations to be the standard calling convention?
+You do need to make a manual edit to `ospray.nim` to change the function call declaration decls to be `{.cdecl.}` to fix this.

-And then run c2nim on each header, and copy the results to the source, adding the `_raw` suffix to the module names.
+After that copy the results to the source, adding the `_raw` suffix to the module names.